On the $1/H$-flow by $p$-Laplace approximation: new estimates via fake distances under Ricci lower bounds: Properness of

 \subsection{Properness under volume doubling and Poincar\'e inequalities}

-We devote this section to investigate in detail the class of manifolds supporting global doubling and weak (Neumann) Poincar\'e inequalities. \begin{definition} Let $M^m$ be a complete Riemannian manifold. \begin{itemize} \item[$\dous$] we say that $M$ has the \emph{global doubling property} if there exists a constant $C_{\Dou} > 1$ such that
+In this section we investigate in detail the class of manifolds supporting global doubling and weak (Neumann) Poincar\'e inequalities. \begin{definition} Let $M^m$ be a complete Riemannian manifold. \begin{itemize} \item[$\dous$] we say that $M$ has the \emph{global doubling property} if there exists a constant $C_{\Dou} > 1$ such that

 \item[$\neuqp$] given $1 \le q \le p < \infty$, we say that the \emph{weak $(q,p)$-Poincar\'e inequality} holds on $M$ if there exists a constant $\Po_{q,p}$, depending on $(q,p,m)$, such that

 for each $x \in M$, $r>0$ and $\psi \in \lip_c(M)$. \end{itemize} \end{definition} \begin{remark} \emph{In view of Bishop-Gromov volume comparison and \eqref{buser}, both $\dous$ and $\neup$ (for every $p \ge 1$) hold if $\Ricc \ge 0$ on $M$.
 Furthermore, by \cite[Thm.
 7.1 and Prop.
 2.3]{CSC1}, if two manifolds $M_1,M_2$ have Ricci curvature bounded from below and are roughly isometric (see Example \ref{ex_roughisometric}) via a map $\varphi$ which also satisfies